0xPolygonID/tutorials/mkdocs/docs/wallet/iden3comm/APIs/get-vocabs.md

 # To Get Vocabs: `getVocabs`

-Get the vocabulary json-ld files to translate the values of the schemas to be used by Integrators in a natural language format in their apps.
+It gets the vocabulary json-ld files to translate the values of the schemas to be used by Integrators in a human-readable form in their apps.

 ```
 Future<List<Map<String, dynamic>>> getVocabsFromIden3Message(